styleguidist/react-styleguidist/docs/Cookbook.md

 ## How to re-use the types in Styleguidist?

-From version 10, styleguidist is written using typescript language.
+From version 10, Styleguidist is written using TypeScript language.

 It allows the maintainers to catch type mismatch before execution and a better developer experience.

 It also allows users to write their customized styleguide components using typescript TSX and plugins to build it.

 There is a trick though.
-Since all files in `src/client/rsg-components` are aliased to `rsg-components` using webpack, you will have to add this alias to your `tsconfig.json` file
+Since all files in `src/client/rsg-components` are aliased to `rsg-components` using webpack, you will have to add this alias to your `tsconfig.json` file:

-Here is an example of what this file could contain:

 ```json
 {